quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

-For some use cases (e.g., limiting file size, privacy), it can be necessary not to log a full raw blob (using the `hexstring` type) but instead a truncated value (for example, only the first 100 bytes of an HTTP response body to be able to discern which file it actually contained).
+For some use cases (e.g., limiting file size, privacy), it can be necessary not to log a full raw blob (using the `hexstring` type) but instead a truncated value.
+For example, one might only store the first 100 bytes of an HTTP response body to be able to discern which file it actually contained.
 In these cases, the original byte-size length cannot be obtained from the serialized value directly.

 As such, all qlog schema definitions SHOULD include a separate,